 - If bacteria and yeast overgrowth are the cause of your leaky gut, this may be recommended as part of the treatment plan for healing.

 - Although uncommon, vitamin A deficiency has been shown to increase leaky gut.
 When vitamin A levels are optimized, intestinal permeability levels return to normal (20).

 - Adequate vitamin A levels can typically be achieved by supplementing with a comprehensive multivitamin.

 - This flavonoid has shown an anti-inflammatory impact on the gut by healing the lining from damage.

 - It’s found in many plant foods that are commonly eaten such as red onions and kale.
 When taken at higher doses through a supplement, it’s been shown to promote optimal function of the gut barrier (21).

 Supplements that might be helpful for leaky gut (more research is needed)

 The supplements below have shown some promise in helping with leaky gut but more research needs to be done.
 All have been shown to restore the integrity of the gut lining by increasing mucus secretion.
 However, there isn’t significant evidence to support using them specifically for leaky gut.

 You may also benefit from some of our more specific gut health testing to identify the root cause(s) of your leaky gut.
 You can then work with one of our dietitians to use the information gained from testing to develop a personalized gut healing protocol.

-To see the recommended supplements that we know and trust, you can head over to our Wellevate online supplement dispensary to check out our favorites.
+To see the recommended supplements that we know and trust, you can head over to our Fullscript online supplement dispensary to check out our favorites.